maheshwaghmare/site-reset/readme.txt

 * From popup confirmation box select <code>Ok</code>
 * Done!
 Your site will be reset with your selected theme and plugins.

-Extend "Site Reset" plugin on [Github](https://github.com/maheshwaghmare/site-reset/)
+Extend Site Reset plugin on [Github](https://github.com/maheshwaghmare/site-reset/)

 == Installation ==